CrazyCoder/crengine-ng/README.md

    * USE_NANOSVG - Use nanosvg for svg image support; default ON
    * USE_CHM - Enable chm support via built-in chmlib; default ON
    * USE_ANTIWORD - Enable doc support via built-in antiword; default ON
+   * USE_SHASUM - Use sources from RFC6234 to calculate SHA sums (engine will create fingerprint for the document opened); default OFF

    To use external dependencies: